-3.3c1.
-Camel Places
+3.3c1 Camel places

-in places where camels congregrate,
+in places where camels congregate,

-[It is disliked to pray in places where camels are kept when they come from water, even if it is safe from impurity and even if something pure is spread out and is prayed on it because the Prophet did not say that the reason was impurity so that it would be negated if it was negated.]
+It is disliked to pray in places where camels are kept when they come from water, even if it is safe from impurity and even if something pure is spread out and is prayed on it because the Holy Prophet (alaihi salat wa salam) did not say that the reason was impurity so that it would be negated if it was negated.

-3.3c2.
-The Middle of the Road
+3.3c2 The Middle of the Road

 or in the middle of the road,

-[It is disliked to pray in the middle of the road where you are unsure whether the ordure of animals and urine will get on you.
+It is disliked to pray in the middle of the road where you are unsure whether the odor of animals and urine will get on you.
 If you do pray there, it is recommended that you repeat it within the time.
-When someone prays there because the mosque is too crowded or he spreads something pure and prays on it or he is certain that it is pure, then there is no dislike.]
+When someone prays there because the masjid is too crowded or he spreads something pure and prays on it or he is certain that it is pure, then there is no dislike.

-3.3c3.
-On Top of the Ka'ba
+3.3c3 On top of the Ka'ba

-Or on top of the Ka'ba
+or on top of the Ka'ba,

-[It is prohibited to pray on top on the Ka'ba, based on the fact that it is necessary to face its building.
+It is prohibited to pray on top on the Ka'ba, based on the fact that it is necessary to face its building.
 The one who is above it cannot face the building.
-So if he prays an obligatory prayer on top of it, he must always repeat it because what is important is to face it.]
+So if he prays an obligatory prayer on top of it, he must always repeat it because what is important is to face it.

-3.3c4.
-Public Baths
+3.3c4 Public Baths

-or in public baths, a place which you are not certain whether it is pure or not,
+or in public baths, a place which you are not certain whether it is pure or not.

-[It is disliked to pray in the baths.
+It is disliked to pray in the baths.
 The reason for the dislike is the likelihood of impurity.
-If he is certain of its purity, then the dislike is negated and the prayer is permitted.]
+If he is certain of its purity, then the dislike is negated and the prayer is permitted.

-3.3c5.
-Rubbish Dumps
+3.3c5 Rubbish Dumps

 or on a rubbish heap

-[It is disliked to pray at a place where rubbish is thrown since one is not safe from impurity.
-If he is safe from impurity, then it is not disliked.]
+It is disliked to pray at a place where rubbish is thrown since one is not safe from impurity.
+If he is safe from impurity, then it is not disliked.

-3.3c6.
-Slaughterhouses
+3.3c6 Slaughterhouses

 or in a slaughter house,

-[It is disliked to pray in a place where animals are slaughtered if he is not safe from impurity.
-Otherwise, it is not disliked.]
+It is disliked to pray in a place where animals are slaughtered if he is not safe from impurity.
+Otherwise, it is not disliked.

-3.3c7.
-Graveyards
+3.3c7 Graveyards

 or in the graveyards

-[When the graveyard is a Muslim one, and there are no distinterred parts of the dead in the place of prayer, then it is permitted to pray there.
-If there are any parts of those buried in the place of prayer, then the judgement of the prayer there depends on the disagreement about and whether the human being becomes impure by death or not.
+When the graveyard is a Muslim one, and there are no disinterred parts of the dead in the place of prayer, then it is permitted to pray there.
+If there are any parts of those buried in the place of prayer, then the judgment of the prayer there depends on the disagreement about and whether the human being becomes impure by death or not.
 If the dead person is not impure, and the person prays there deliberately, then it is disliked to pray there since there is uncertainty or certainty that there are parts of the dead person which would involve humiliation or walking on the grave.
 As for the prayer, it is not disliked in itself.

-Ibn Habib disliked praying in the graveyards of the unbelievers because they are pits of the Fire, but if someone prays in them and is safe from impurity, his prayer is not invalid, even if he is not actually safe from praying on impurity.]
+Shaikh ibn Habib (rahmatullahi alaihi) disliked praying in the graveyards of the unbelievers because they are pits of the Fire, but if someone prays in them and is safe from impurity, his prayer is not invalid, even if he is not actually safe from praying on impurity.

-3.3c8.
-Non-Muslim Places of Worship
+3.3c8 Non-Muslim places of worship

 and places of worship of non-Muslims.